 “Therefore, I, too, hearing of your faith in the Lord Jesus and of your love for all the holy ones, do not cease giving thanks for you, remembering you in my prayers, that the God of our Lord Jesus Christ, the Father of Glory, may give you a spirit of wisdom and revelation resulting in knowledge of him” (Ephesians 1:15-17).

-The article Development of Charismatic Wisdom shows the escalation of Sanctifying Wisdom, destined to salvation, to Charismatic Wisdom, destined to serve the Mystic Body of Christ; and the article Saul’s Sight Recovery shows the charismatic interaction between Knowledge and Wisdom.
+The article Development of Charismatic Wisdom shows the escalation of Sanctifying Wisdom for salvation, to Charismatic Wisdom to serve the Mystic Body of Christ; and the article Saul’s Sight Recovery shows the charismatic interaction between Knowledge and Wisdom.
 The Holy Spirit grants us wisdom, as He wills, to accomplish his supernatural plans and purposes.